 And what is Non-Superwash?

-These fibers feel more natural, breathe better, and offer high elasticity.
+These fibers feel more natural, breathe better, and offer high Elasticity.
 They also have self-cleaning and temperature-regulating properties.

-Non-Superwash yarns are ideal for:
+Non-Superwash Yarns are ideal for:

 -